zeebinz/rarinfo/README.md

 -------------------------------
 Class for inspecting the contents of RAR archives.

+- 3.6 Improved handling of Marker blocks, with new test files
-- 3.5 Improved Marker Block searching
+- 3.5 Improved Marker block searching
 - 3.4 Improved property initialization
 - 3.3 Moved dos2unixtime() to ArchiveReader
 - 3.2 Added RarInfo::getFileData() and RarInfo::saveFileData();